Kaiser Permanente: World War II

 In July, the Permanente Foundation formed to operate Northern California hospitals that would be linked to the outpatient health plans, followed shortly thereafter by the creation of Northern Permanente Foundation for Oregon and Washington and Southern Permanente Foundation for California.
 The name Permanente came from Permanente Creek, which flowed past Henry Kaiser's Kaiser Permanente Cement Plant on Black Mountain in Cupertino, California.
 Kaiser's first wife, Bess Fosburgh, liked the name.
 An abandoned Oakland facility was modernized as the 170-bed Permanente Hospital opened on August 1, 1942 (this facility evolved over the decades into today's flagship Kaiser Oakland Medical Center).
 Three weeks later, the 71-bed Richmond Field Hospital opened.
 Six first aid stations were set up in the shipyards to treat industrial accidents and minor illness.
 Each first aid station had an ambulance ready to rush patients to the surgical field hospital if required.
 Stabilized patients could be moved to the larger hospital for recuperative care.
 The Northern Permanente Hospital opened two weeks later to serve workers at the Kaiser shipyard in Vancouver, Washington.
 Shipyard workers paid seven cents per day for comprehensive health care coverage, and within a year, the shipyard health plan employed sixty physicians with salaries between $450 and $1,000 per month.
 These physicians established California Physicians Service to offer similar health coverage to the families of shipyard workers.
 In 1944, Kaiser decided to continue the program after the war and to open it up to the general public.

 Meanwhile, during the war years, the American Medical Association (AMA) (which opposed managed care organizations from their very beginning) tried to defuse demand for managed care by promoting the rapid expansion of the Blue Cross and Blue Shield preferred provider organization networks.

-Courage to Heal, a novel by KP Historical Society President Paul Bernstein, MD, is based on the story of Garfield's life, his struggles with the AMA, and the origins of Kaiser Permanente.
+Courage to Heal, a novel by KP Historical Society President and Medical Director Emeritus of KP San Diego Paul Bernstein, MD, is based on the story of Garfield's life, his struggles with the AMA, and the origins of Kaiser Permanente.